"Can a bank"

 wait to give me access to the money that I deposit?

 Banks can place "holds" on checks for a variety of reasons.
 Most commonly, banks hold a check because the collection of the money may be in doubt or the check looks suspicious for some reason.
-Holds may also be placed when a large dollar amount (more than $5,000) is deposited or when funds are deposited into a new customer's account.
+Holds may also be placed when a large dollar amount ($5,525 or more in checks) is deposited in one day or when funds are deposited into a new account (opened 30 or fewer days ago).

-A federal law, the Expedited Funds Availability Act (EFA), contains rules that allow banks to delay or "hold" funds deposited by check.
-You may want to review the account agreement you received when you opened your account for details about your bank's funds availability policies and procedures.
+A federal law, the Expedited Funds Availability Act (EFA), or Regulation CC, provides exceptions that allow banks to delay or "hold" funds deposited by check for an extended period of time.
+When this happens, you must be given a notice stating the reason for the hold and when your funds are available for withdrawal.
+Please see the Deposit Accounts and Deposit Insurance section for additional details.
+You may also want to review the account agreement you received when you opened your account for details about your bank's funds availability policies and procedures.
 A bank must give you a copy of its deposit availability disclosure upon request.

 |Type of Deposit||When Available **|